 The increase in remote work means intranets must be able to support the ever-changing needs of a distributed workplace.

-Cloud-based intranets can provide organisations with an almost unlimited amount of storage and processing power, as well as improved security features such as limited access and data encryption.
+Cloud-based intranets can provide organizations with an almost unlimited amount of storage and processing power, as well as improved security features such as limited access and data encryption.

-Social media networks like Facebook, Twitter and LinkedIn are blueprints for organisations looking to build successfully engaging and interactive employee intranets.
-Many companies are introducing social media-inspired features to incentivise collaboration and communication, as well as simply encouraging employees to use their intranet.
+Social media networks like Facebook, Twitter and LinkedIn are blueprints for organizations looking to build successfully engaging and interactive employee intranets.
+Many companies are introducing social media-inspired features to incentivize collaboration and communication, as well as simply encouraging employees to use their intranet.

-Helpful features could include things like forums, social profiles, collaborative editing tools, multimedia content management systems and even customised, AI-powered news feeds.
+Helpful features could include things like forums, social profiles, collaborative editing tools, multimedia content management systems and even customized, AI-powered news feeds.

 In addition to enhanced search functionality, team and department-based segmentation is also going to be encouraged as employee intranets grow both in capacity and content.